These mini pumpkin pies are sweetened with maple syrup! They are a perfect little sweet treat to add to your Thanksgiving dessert menu!

 • Salt: To balance out the flavors in the pie.

 • Eggs: You may try replacing the egg with ¼ cup of unsweetened applesauce.
-I haven’t tried replacing it with banana, but you may also replace it with ¼ cup of mashed banana.
+I haven’t tested replacing it with a banana, but you may also replace it with ¼ cup of mashed banana.
 Be mindful that this will change the overall flavor of the pie, so you may want to adjust the amount of maple syrup used in the recipe.

 • Heavy cream: You may substitute the heavy cream with unsweetened coconut cream.
 This is different from unsweetened coconut milk and thicker in consistency.